How many girls are there in the school?

 How many classes are there in the Junior School?

-Two classes in each year group from Reception to Year 6, making a total of 14 classes.
+There are two classes in each year group, from Reception to Year 6, making a total of 14 classes.

 They are organised in: